Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 So save yourself the stress and get to the harbor at least 10-15 minutes before the scheduled departure time so that you can try to figure out where exactly to be.
 And if you want to be sure to have a place to sit on the ferry, you may want to arrive even earlier so that you can get on the boat sooner.

 Our experience: We took multiple ferries on Lake Como.
 In the lower season, it wasn’t busy and you could rely on the schedule.
 Also in the summer, departing from smaller harbors was never an issue.
 But the harbors in Bellagio and Varenna were crazy busy.
 In addition, many passenger boats arrived (and thus departed) too late.
-There were also ferries that weren’t indicated on the schedule (apparently they sometimes add an extra boat if it gets too busy) adding to the confusion and people trying to get on the wrong boat without realizing where it was going…
+Some ferries weren’t indicated on the schedule (apparently they sometimes add an extra boat if it gets too busy), adding to the confusion and people trying to get on the wrong boat without realizing where it was going…

 If things get crazy, try to stay calm, and don’t be afraid to ask the staff where the ferry is going if you aren’t sure.
 You don’t want to end up on the other side of the lake if all you need is a 10-minute ferry ride from Varenna to Bellagio or so.